Jared Borgetti: International career

-Borgetti's most successful tournament was the 2005 FIFA Confederations Cup.
-He scored three goals against Brazil and Germany and helped Mexico to a fourth-place finish.
-He also had to retake a penalty twice against Brazil due to various infractions.
-It was blocked on the third attempt, but he later scored the winning goal that resulted in a 1–0 upset.
+Borgetti’s most notable tournament performance came at the 2005 FIFA Confederations Cup, where he scored three goals against Brazil and Germany, contributing to Mexico’s fourth-place finish.
+In the match against Brazil, he was required to retake a penalty twice due to infractions; the third attempt was blocked, but he later scored the decisive goal in a 1–0 victory.